 For Moderate Dental Phobia and Anxiety

 If you’re only mildly nervous about having your teeth cleaned or receiving another type of dental treatment, nitrous oxide is usually more than enough to soothe your nerves.
 However, if your dental fears are particularly strong, Dr. Drisdale is likely to recommend a different type of sedation – namely, oral conscious sedation.
 This approach allows even the most nervous patients to stay comfortable throughout their treatment with just a simple pill.
 Does oral conscious dental sedation in our Midland, TX dental office sound like it might help you during your next visit?
 Call our dental office today to learn more.

-Why Choose Robert E. Christensen D.D.S. and John K. Drisdale D.M.D for Oral Conscious Dental Sedation?
+Why Choose John K. Drisdale D.M.D. for Oral Conscious Dental Sedation?

 Caring & Compassionate

 The “oral” part of oral conscious sedation refers to the way the sedative is received – namely, in the form of a small pill taken some time before the actual treatment.
 The “conscious” part refers to the fact that the sedative does not put you to sleep – it simply induces a highly relaxed state that will help you sit through your dental treatment without anxiety or discomfort.
 You may actually be drowsy enough to fall asleep at some point during your treatment, but you can be easily awakened; you’ll also be able to respond to Dr. Drisdale’s requests.

 Thanks to the soothing effect of oral conscious sedation, you may not even notice the passing of time during your procedure.
 The medication can have an amnesiac effect as well; you might not even remember what happened during your appointment.
 As a result, your overall experience at our dental office is much more likely to be a positive one.